 - GPU: ATI Radeon HD 4850 or NVIDIA GeForce 9600 GT

-Pillars of Eternity 2: Deadfire drops players in the Deadfire archipelago and tasks them with hunting down a rogue god.
-And, much like its predecessor, it features rich storytelling and deep RPG gameplay that harkens to the days of Baldur’s Gate and Neverwinter Nights.
+Pillars of Eternity 2: Deadfire drops players on the Deadfire archipelago and tasks them with hunting down a rogue god.
+And, just like its predecessor, it features rich storytelling and deep RPG gameplay that harkens to the days of Baldur’s Gate and Neverwinter Nights.

-Even though all the backgrounds are in 2D and viewed from a top-down perspective, they’re still lovely to behold.
-Plus, the myriad spell effects will keep you enchanted as you work your way through the intense and tactical combat.
+While all the backgrounds are in 2D and viewed from a top-down point-of-view, they’re still lovely to behold.
+Plus, the numerous spell effects will keep you bewitched as you work your way through the intense and tactical combat.

-And, because it's coming from Obsidian, a studio known for making the best RPGs of all time, you can be confident that you’re getting an adventure that’s worth every penny.
+And, because it's coming from Obsidian, a studio known for making the best RPGs of all time, you can be confident that you’re getting an adventure, and one of the best laptop games, that’s worth every penny.